daviddarnes/daviddarnes.github.io/_posts/2015-07-10-github-pages-custom-domains.md

 category: tutorial
 icon: tutorial
 colour: "#222222"
-excerpt: "So you want to use GitHub Pages to host a website..."
+excerpt: So you want to use GitHub Pages to host a website...
+published: true
 ---

 # GitHub Pages & Custom Domains